tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <figcaption>9-circle (left) and 81-circle (right) layouts.</figcaption>
 </figure>

 A 9-circle arrangement requires writing nine `ellipse` functions; this is manageable enough.
 However, writing eighty-one `ellipse` lines is tedious.
-Using control flow statements, one can instead instruct Processing to add as many circles as are required, ceasing once done.
-This allows for more dynamic code, i.e. you specify the size of circles and the program calculates how many columns and rows are required.
-Additionally, this approach can better cater for any random diameter value.
+Using control flow statements, one can instead instruct Processing to add as many circles as are required, ceasing once eighty-one have been placed.
+This allows for more dynamic code, i.e. you specify the size of circles, and the program calculates how many columns and rows are required.
+Additionally, this approach can better cater for random diameter values.

 This lesson covers topics involving conditional statements and iteration.
 Implementing such logic may require you to think in new ways.
-If you find yourself struggling with something, do not stress, that's normal! with a little perseverance you'll soon grasp whatever has you snagged.
+If you find yourself struggling with something, do not stress, that's normal!
+With a little perseverance, you’ll soon grasp whatever is that has you snagged.

 You will also explore randomness -- one of the most powerful and exciting tools in the creative programmer's tool-set.

 ## Conditional Statements

 Conditional statements are used to check conditions and provide appropriate responses.
-You can think of this as asking a *question*; receiving an *answer*; then performing an *action* in response the answer.
+You can think of this as asking a *question*; receiving an *answer*; then performing an *action* in response to the answer.
 For example:

 *Question:* Is the ball red?